 1. Be Honest with Yourself, Your Child, and Your Budget

-Parents always want to help their children, which could leave you feeling obligated to offer financial assistance if you have the resources.
+Parents often want to help their children, which could leave you feeling obligated to offer financial assistance if you have the resources.

 When it comes to paying for graduate school, though, there are no haves, shoulds, or musts.
-Post-graduate education may be an endeavor your child is passionate about, but that doesn’t mean you should sacrifice your financial future to build theirs.
+Post-graduate education may be a goal your child is passionate about, but that doesn’t mean you should sacrifice your financial future to build theirs.

 If you’ve saved for years to cover undergraduate expenses, you may not have room in your financial plan to fund another degree — and that’s more than okay.
 Maybe you already redirected your savings from education to retirement when your child went off to school, or maybe you’re committing those extra funds to other financial goals like paying off debt, buying a retirement home, or saving for a wedding.